soh335/test-mysqld-docker/README.md

 ```
 ### INSIDE DOCKER CONTAINER

 Require docker command for finding parent conatiner network and ip address of mysql container is created.
-If you can mount docker socket, add -v option like this ( ```-v /var/run/docker.sock:/var/run/docker.sock```).
+If you can allow to mount parent docker socket, add -v option like this ( ```-v /var/run/docker.sock:/var/run/docker.sock```).

 ## SEE ALSO